Catti-brie: Fictional biography

 Catti-brie is a beautiful auburn-haired and blue-eyed woman with a kind, tolerant, and pragmatic personality.
-Catti-brie is one of the Companions of the Hall, and often serves as the emotional compass for her adventuring companions, guiding both Drizzt and Wulfgar into wise action with her common sense and clear insight.
-Catti-brie is the first person in the Icewind Dale to accept Drizzt, although she was very young when Drizzt came to know her.
+Catti-brie is a member of the Companions of the Hall, and often serves as the emotional compass for her adventuring companions, guiding both Drizzt and Wulfgar into wise action with her common sense and clear insight.
+Catti-brie was the first person from the Icewind Dale that accepted Drizzt, and she was very young when Drizzt got to know her.

-Catti-brie's mother died in childbirth, and her father moved with his daughter from Mirabar to Termalaine, one of the Ten Towns.
-For three years, he was quite successful -- but then a goblin ended the man's life.
-All of Termalaine might have fallen to a goblin onslaught but for the dwarves of clan Battlehammer rushing from their valley to turn back the horde.
-Bruenor himself saved the orphan girl from death.
-When the smoke cleared, he claimed Catti-brie as his adopted daughter.
-Catti-brie has no memories of the time before Bruenor took her in, but she had a pleasant childhood with the dwarves.
-As a result of her upbringing, Catti-brie possesses a stubborn and tough dwarf personality akin to her foster-father.
+The mother of Catti-brie died in childbirth, and then her father moved with Catti-brie from Mirabar to Termalaine, which is one of the Ten Towns.
+He was very successful for three years, until a goblin killed him.
+Termalaine was threatened by a goblin onslaught until the dwarves of clan Battlehammer rushed from their valley to defeat the goblin horde.
+Bruenor saved the life of the orphaned girl and adopted Catti-brie as his daughter.
+Catti-brie has no recollection of her life before Bruenor adopted her, but she did have a pleasant childhood living with the dwarves.
+As a result of her upbringing, Catti-brie has a stubborn and tough dwarven personality like that of her foster-father.

-During the five years Wulfgar spent in Bruenor's service, Catti-brie helped him to break the bonds of his barbarian upbringing and bring out the compassion and intelligence that was inside him.
-The bond between the two of them continued to grow stronger as they adventured together with Bruenor, Regis, and Drizzt Do'Urden, and, at one time, they were betrothed.
-Tragedy struck their relationship when a drow seeking the death of Drizzt attacked Mithral Hall, and Wulfgar was captured by Errtu during one of the battles.
-She would then have a tentative, on-off romance with Drizzt through many of the books which culminates in The Two Swords.
+During the five years that Wulfgar spent in the service of Bruenor, Catti-brie helped him overcome his barbarian upbringing to highlight the compassion and intelligence inside of him.
+Catti-Brie and Wulfgar developed a bond which grew stronger while they adventured with Bruenor, Regis, and Drizzt Do'Urden, and they were ultimately betrothed.
+A drow seeking to kill Drizzt attacked Mithral Hall, and Wulfgar was captured by Errtu during one of the battles, ending their relationship tragically.
+She would then have a tentative, on-again-off-again romance with Drizzt through the novels which culminates in The Two Swords.